aics-int/napari-allencell-annotator/README.md

 This [napari] plugin was generated with [Cookiecutter] using [@napari]'s [cookiecutter-napari-plugin] template.

 <!--
-Don't miss the full getting started guide to set up your new package: https://github.com/napari/cookiecutter-napari-plugin#getting-started
+Don't miss the full getting started guide to files up your new package: https://github.com/napari/cookiecutter-napari-plugin#getting-started

 and review the napari docs for plugin developers: